Professional Education Courses

 The Cusick Center for Learning (CCL) is now open for business – offering you pre-recorded online courses to meet your continuing education needs, at your convenience and well within your CE budget.
 We are committed to providing top notch education to help you build your foundations, outcomes, and resources.

-Our inaugural offering is The “Golden Rule” of Managing Pediatric Orthopedic and Motor Development – Program #1: Early Postural Control Acquisition.
+The “Golden Rule” of Managing Pediatric Orthopedic and Motor Development

 I’m eager to begin this journey with you by sharing a fundamental key to boosting most of your pediatric therapy outcomes.- Beverly (Billi) Cusick, PT, MS, NDT, COF/BOC.